kashi618/ZenZone/Project WriteUp.md

 ### Video of Project
 [Video Of Brief]

 ### Brief
+It is estimated that 1 in 5 men and women struggle with depression and mental issues alone.
 For my Leaving Cert 2024 computer science project, I was assigned to create a "practical technological solution to problems relating to wellbeing".
-It is estimated that 1 in 5 men and woman struggle with depression alone.

-, so i wanted
-I to create a microbit project, which would be able to track down how the end user felt

-### Brainstorm
-I first researched on existing solutions to health and wellbeing which met the requirements of the breif.
+This microbit project allows an end-uster to input feelings and emotions felt periodically through out the day.
+From the data gathered, it can then be graphed to see the

 ### Basic Requirements
 **Create a fully automated embedded system that utilises digital/analogue inputs and digital/analogue outputs to support the theme of wellbeing.**